USDA-VS/vSNP/docs/macOS_special_instructions.md

 # Special macOS instructions

-A new conda install on macOS consistently causes the following error when first running samtools.<br>
+A new conda install on macOS consistently causes the following error when first running samtools.

 `dyld: Library not loaded: #rpath/libcrypto.1.0.0.dylib`

-The fix is found [here](https://github.com/samtools/samtools/issues/974).<br>
+The fix is found [here](https://github.com/samtools/samtools/issues/974).

 In summary... while in your non-base conda env run the following: